-At 18:45 GMT on Monday the 12th September 2016, Asia House hosted the Index on Censorship magazine editor Rachael Jolley and the author Kaya Genç in a London-based discussion about the dividing lines in Turkish society.
+On Monday the 12th September 2016, Asia House hosted the Index on Censorship magazine editor Rachael Jolley and the author Kaya Genç in a discussion about the dividing lines in Turkish society.

 What can be made of recent events in Turkey, where a coup attempt was stopped by people on the streets?
 In order to find out, Asia House was pleased to welcome acclaimed writer Kaya Genç, who currently lives in Istanbul and has been covering events in his country for the past decade.
 During the course of the evening, Genç talked to Rachael Jolley, editor of the Index on Censorship magazine, about his forthcoming book Under the Shadow: Rage and Revolution in Modern Turkey.

 As research for both this book and his other writing, Genç has met activists from both sides of Turkey’s political divide: supporters of Erdoğan’s conservative vision and Gezi Park protestors who fought against Istanbul’s gentrification.
 He has spoken with people of diverse backgrounds and occupations, including artists, writers, politicians, professionals, business leaders and many more.
 And, in conversation with Rachael Jolley his experiences helped guide the audience through a country deeply divided along historical, social and geographical lines.

 While this event has now taken place, you can continue to enjoy the evening via a full audio recording of the discussion below.

 Kaya Genç is a Turkish novelist and essayist whose forthcoming book, Under the Shadow, aims to get to the heart of his country‘s underlying conflicts.